 How Long Does Diesel Fuel Last?

 The lifespan of diesel depends on several external and internal factors like it’s quality, how it’s being stored, the temperature conditions, etc. Typically, good quality diesel fuel lasts anywhere between 6-12 months when stored in a clean, optimal condition.
+So, what are the “optimal” conditions for diesel storage?
+In a nutshell, to store diesel for a long period, ensure the following;- The tank is clean and waterproof.

 - The fuel is treated with biocides and/or stabilizers.